Hi, it will depend on your budget and what you want to do whilst in Dubai.

 Desert BBQ and 4 wheel drive trip is also worth doing.

 This is not the best position if you want Beaches and Shopping Centres, but taxis are relatively cheap to take you to the major sights and Centres.

 Hop-on, Hop-off bus can be a pain especially on hot days, no air-con, takes you round the houses, better to pay a bit extra and go where you want by Taxi.

-3 days is about right for Dubai, everyone I met was very friendly. over 4 years ago
+3 days is about right for Dubai, everyone I met was very friendly. about 5 years ago

 Sorry, didnt see your reply.
 I guess my reply is probably a bit late now.

 Shops tend to open in the malls around 10am and stay open until 10pm - possibly later.
 But, Ramadan is just about to be announced which will mean that some shops will be shut during the afternoon, and then reopen after iftar which is around 6pm and then they stay open really late.